 Grade Level Credits Term

 12 1 Full Year

-Prerequisite: 1) Successful completion of Algebra 2.
+Prerequisite: 1) Successf 2) Teacher recommendation ul completion of Algebra 2. on.

-2) Teacher recommendation.

-Study Time Needed: 3-4 hours per week.

-This course is for students interested in taking a fourth year of math, but not ready for pre-calculus.
+This course is for students interested in taking a fourth year of math, but not ready for precalculus.
 This class is designed to help students prepare for the math placement test in college.
 Additional topics may include trigonometry and statistics, and personal finance.